Journal requirements

 Select data-sharing requirements from key journals and publishers:

-- SpringerNature’s Data Sharing Policies.
-Journal example: Nature’s policy on Availability of data, materials, and methods
+- SpringerNature’s Research Data Policy and Code Policy.
+Journal example: Nature’s policy on Reporting standards and availability of data, materials, code and protocols.

 - Wiley’s Data Sharing Service